raunakkk21/Keywords/README.md

 - Rapid Elasticity
 - Measured Service
 ### Benefits of CLoud Computing
-1. pay as you go
+1. Pay as you go
-2. scalability
+2. Scalability
 3. Accessibility
 4. Cost effective
 5. Go global in minutes